gher-uliege/gher-uliege.github.io/Diva-Workshops/installation.md

 ```julia
 Pkg.add ("Interpolations")
 ```
-Note: remove this command if we add a *required* into `divand` module.
+Note: remove this command if we add a *required* into `DIVAnd` module.

 * Install PyPlot:
 ```julia